Create a Website Account - Manage notification subscriptions, save form progress and more.

 For infraction tickets, the Hendricks County Prosecutor’s Office offers a deferral program for those who qualify.
 You will need to contact that office at firstname.lastname@example.org for more information.
 If your ticket was issued as a local ordinance violation, you will need to contact the town attorney at (317) 237-3833.
 There are also several Bureau of Motor Vehicles (BMV) approved defensive driving courses available.

-There are three town courts and one superior court in Hendricks County that tickets are filed in.
+There are two town courts and one superior court in Hendricks County that tickets are filed in.
 You will need to call each of the numbers below to determine which court has your ticket on file.

 If you were pulled over in Hendricks County your ticket can be filed in one of several courts.
 Although there is some limitation, officers are typically allowed to choose which court their tickets are filed in.
 It is not unusual for someone to be ticketed in Plainfield but have to respond to Brownsburg Town Court.